 4. Sandringham, Norfolk

 We are coming to my second favorite English manor house.
-Sandringham is the royal residence in Norfolk is Sandringham.
-This beautiful mansion is mostly known as the place where king Edward made the famous proclamation after England declared war against Germany in world war 2.
+Sandringham is the royal residence in Norfolk.
+This beautiful stately home is mostly known as the place where king Edward made the famous radio proclamation after England declared war to Germany in world war 2.

 Sandringham, Norfolk, England – The Sandringham Estate is the summer retreat of the Royal Family.